JetBrains/teamcity-documentation/topics/pull-requests.md

 </td>
 <td>

-A [short-lived token](git.md#refresh-token) issued for the current user.
+A non-personal [short-lived token](git.md#refresh-token) issued via the GitHub App.
 This option is available only when the <b>VCS Root</b> setting points to the specific VCS root, and this root is configured using a [GitHub App connection](configuring-connections.md#GitHub).

 </td>
 </tr>